chef-boneyard/chef-core/README.md

 The general development process is:

 1. Fork this repo and clone it to your workstation.
-2. `bundle install --with development`
+2. Run `bundle install --with development`
 2. Create a feature branch for your change.
 3. Write code and tests.
 4. Push your feature branch to GitHub and open a pull request against master.